Cybersix

-Cybersix is an Argentinean comic book series published in 1991, created by the Argentine authors Carlos Trillo (story) and Carlos Meglia (art) for the comics magazine Skorpio (Eura Editoriale).
+Cybersix is an Argentine comics character and comic book series published in 1991, created by the Argentine authors Carlos Trillo (story) and Carlos Meglia (art) for the comics magazine Skorpio (Eura Editoriale).
 The series first appeared in Spanish in November 1993.
 It follows the eponymous leather-clad genetic engineering survivor who cross-dresses (to conceal her identity) working as a male teacher during the day, and fights against the scientist who created her at night.

 The series was adapted into a live-action television series and an animated television series that garnered positive critical reception from the Pulcinella Awards.

 Plot

 Von Reichter is a surviving member of Schutzstaffel in World War II.
 He works on experiments in South America, creating the Cyber series of artificial humanoids with super strength and agility.
-The 5000 original Cybers became servants, mimicked human emotions and making their will.
-When they disobey orders, Reichter orders them all to be destroyed.
-After the death of Cyber-29, Reichter transfers his brain into the body of a panther, Data-7.
+The 5000 original Cybers became servants, mimicking human emotions and making their will.
+When they disobeyed orders, Reichter orders them all to be destroyed.
+After the death of Cyber-29, Reichter transfers his brain into the body of a black panther named Data-7.
 Cyber-6 (Cybersix) is one of the survivors, who escapes and arrives in the city of Meridiana.
-She disguises herself as school teacher Adrian Seidelman, after the real one is killed in a car crash.
-Cybersix defeats monsters called "Fixed Ideas" – humanoids of the Techno series – in order to drink the green sustenance liquid contained within them.
+She disguises herself as school teacher Adrian Seidelman after the real one is killed in a car crash.
+Cybersix defeats von Reichter's creations, the human-like Techno series and the more Frankenstein's monster-like Fixed Ideas, in order to drink the sustenance liquid contained within them.
 Along the way, she meets an orphaned boy Julian, Reichter's cloned son José, and high school teacher Lucas Amato.